-Who ensures appropriate control and management of data to be made public or to keep secret?
+Who ensures appropriate control and management of data to be made public or to be kept secret?

 If the users control their own data and usage information, are they parts of the system?
 Then, who ensures the integrity of the users in the process?
-If not, how the system manages the balance of data privacy as well as accountability of the users?
+If not, how does the system manage the balance between data privacy and user accountability?

-Our intention for this special issue was to open the door to encourage researchers to discuss all these issues related to information integrity and security services in the smart grid, particularly from the communication point of view to construct energy, control, and information processing systems for the smart grid.
-We wanted to have intelligent discussions and viewpoints on the related areas from definitions to survey, technical solutions to future problems and issues.
-Given these objectives, after our initial call for papers, we received in total 22 submissions from around the globe.
+Our intention for this special issue was to encourage researchers to discuss all these issues related to information integrity and security services in the smart grid.
+Given these objectives, after our initial call for papers, we received 22 submissions from around the globe.
 After a rigorous review process, keeping the theme of the special issue intact, we have accepted only 9 of these submissions.
 Below, we present the summary of the contributions selected for this special issue:

-Detecting the lack of a reference system security model for smart grid, Suleiman, H. et al. in their paper, “Integrated Smart Grid Systems Security Threat Model”, present an integration approach of various reference models.
-They perform an extensive analysis of systems security requirements, threats, and vulnerabilities, and present a comprehensive Systems Security Threat Model (SSTM) for the smart grid environment.
+Detecting the lack of a reference system security model for smart grid, Suleiman, H. et al. in their paper, “Integrated Smart Grid Systems Security Threat Model”, present an integrated approach of various reference models.
+They perform an extensive analysis of system security requirements, threats, and vulnerabilities, and present a comprehensive Systems Security Threat Model (SSTM) for the smart grid environment.

 The paper entitled, “Short Term Power Load Prediction with Knowledge Transfer” by Zhang, Y. and Luo, G. proposes a novel transfer learning method to solve the power load forecast problems in the smart grid.
-Forecasting power load is a vital issue for smart grid management as accurate forecast can greatly cut down the operational cost of power systems.
-The authors in this work claim to improve the prediction accuracies by using the knowledge transferred from the nearby cities, avoid negative knowledge transfers by correct source task selection, and reduce the time complexity of the prediction inferences.
+Forecasting power load is a vital issue for smart grid management as accurate forecast can greatly reduce the operational cost of power systems.
+The authors in this work claim to improve the prediction accuracies by using the knowledge transferred from nearby cities, avoiding negative knowledge transfers by correct source task selection, and reducing the time complexity of the prediction inferences.

 Kessler, S. et al. in their paper, “Allocative and Strategic Effects of Privacy Enhancement in Smart Grids” characterize both theoretically and numerically the effect of privacy mechanisms applied in a local energy market scenario.
 The model presented in the work considers demand side flexibility as well as energy storage systems.
 The core finding is that privacy enhancement methods are applicable in local energy markets including private households.
 The authors note as a conclusion, “From an economic perspective, the negative allocative effects are low and controllable while privacy enhancement significantly increases the privacy protection of participating individuals.
 From a computer science perspective, these markets are a meaningful performance indicator for the utility of privacy enhancement methods.”